bartocc/ember-fr-guides-source/guides/tutorial/part-1/reusable-components.md

 Ember does this by automatically tracking any variables that were accessed while computing a getter's value.
 As long as the dependencies themselves are marked as `@tracked`, Ember knows exactly when to invalidate and re-render any templates that may potentially contain any "stale" and outdated getter values.
 This feature is also known as _[auto-track](../../../in-depth-topics/autotracking-in-depth/)_.
 All arguments that can be accessed from `this.args` (in other words, `this.args.*`) are implicitly marked as `@tracked` by the Glimmer component superclass.
 Since we inherited from that superclass, everything Just Works™.

-## Getting JavaScript Values into the Test Context
+## Récupérer des valeurs JavaScript dans le contexte d'un test

 Just to be sure, we can add a test for this behavior: